exercism/v3-beta/README.md

 ### Please do *not* report
 - Any feedback on copy / wording / spelling / grammar, etc
-- Visual inconsistencies - the CSS isn't polished yet
+- Visual inconsistencies where the CSS isn't polished yet (e.g. a color or padding being wrong)
 - Accessibility issues - we'll do a full pass once everything is settled
 - Links that go to "#"
 - General feedback / opinions